Skip to content

 php /var/www/html/rconfig/artisan rconfig:solarwinds-connection --test

-You can review or remove the stored configuration at any time:
+4. Review or remove the stored configuration at any time:

 Terminal window